josefonteina/power_bi/shipment_tracking/README.md

-# **Inventory losses**.
+# **Shipment tracking report**.

-     In this initial report, I downloaded all inventory loss data from Inventiva ERP to an XML file.
+     In this report, I downloaded all shipment tracking data from Inventiva ERP to an XML file.
 Subsequently, I embarked on modeling in Power Query, establishing connections, applying DAX formulas, and constructing visualizations to present crucial information for business decisions.